Tailgate party: Local events

 Former Steeler and 2006 candidate for Governor of Pennsylvania Lynn Swann courts voters tailgating before a football game between the Steelers and the Eagles.

-In schools and communities throughout the United States and Canada, there are athletic departments, coaches and parents of student athletes who rely on post-game tailgating parties to build community and support for their program and team.
+In schools and communities throughout the United States, there are athletic departments, coaches and parents of student athletes who rely on post-game tailgating parties to build community and support for their program and team.
 Smaller, underfunded programs are assisted by the voluntary participation of parents and friends to feed the team and coaching staff post-competition, which establishes a strong core of support year after year.

 In 2007, the NFL angered many football fans by banning tailgating before the Super Bowl.
 The NFL cited security risks, though many suspected it had more to do with corporate sponsored events than any real threat.
 In 2008, an online petition began circulating to encourage the NFL to lift the no tailgating at the Super Bowl policy.
 Members of the sports media also questioned the validity of NFL's claim that security concerns were the real reason for the ban.

 In April 2019, Ontario Premier Doug Ford's staff announced the legalization of personal alcohol consumption outside sporting venues across the province, in effect creating a framework for tailgating-style events.